Why Muslin Belongs in Your Refrigerator, Pantry or Larder

 If you’re unsure whether to wrap something, ask yourself: Does this wilt, dry out, or spoil quickly?
 If yes, give muslin a try!

 Our grandparents knew that not everything belongs in a damp cloth.
-Root cellars often had separate bins for onions, potatoes, and squash—each with its own ideal conditions.
+Root cellars often had separate bins for onions, potatoes, and squash—each with its own ideal conditions and storage needs from hemp sacks to sand.
 Muslin is a modern tool, but the principles are timeless!

 Skip These (They’re Better Off Without It)